Types of Computer Keyboard Layout: Choose the Best Layout for You

 JCUKEN

-The JCUKEN keyboard layout is used primarily in Russia and other Cyrillic-speaking countries, designed to optimize typing in the Russian language.
+The JCUKEN keyboard pattern is used primarily in Russia and other Cyrillic-speaking countries, designed to optimize typing in the Russian language.
 It arranges Cyrillic characters for easier access, aiming to improve typing speed and efficiency for Russian users.

 Maltron